lyy1994/lyy1994.github.io/_posts/2017-04-17-RBM-tensorflow-implementation.markdown

 + **one_hot**: whether labels use one-hot encoding
 + **seed**: random seed to shuffle data

 Noted that we will and will only shuffle all samples of data set once.
-Shuffling data will *improve generalization* in some sense, especially when we use stochastic gradient descent, which required randomly chosing a few data to compute gradients.
+Shuffling data will *improve generalization* in some sense[1](#issue1) <span id = "issue1_back"></span>, especially when we use stochastic gradient descent, which required randomly chosing a few data to compute gradients.
 But in practical it is hard to draw samples from a very large data set everytime we compute gradients(it need to maintain a large index array).
 Shuffling once will asymptotically satisfy this requirement(in expectation).

 		def read(self):
 			with gzip.open(self.data_dir['Y']) as flbl: